 On this hole, a large Oak on the left resides near Fuller Brook, which crosses the hole, and intimidates some to favor the right side of the fairway.
 The long uphill second shot awaits to a narrowed approach with a bunker on the right to a small green hidden in view from the golfers below.

-A great view from this tee is the Galen Stone Tower on Wellesley Campus that arises 182 feet from the ground can be noticed behind the hole.
+A great view from this tee is the Galen Stone Tower on Wellesley Campus that rises 182 feet from the ground behind the hole.

 Hole 2 - Par 4